Reading, Literature, and Evidence in Seventeenth-Century England

 Frances E. Dolan

 "True Relations pairs a methodological inquiry with historical analysis of specific case histories connecting fact to fiction in the early modern period.
-No book to date has traced the particular way that scholars of the early modern period devise a practice of reading once they affirm the axiom that the 'real' is constructed.
+No other book to date has traced the particular way that scholars of the early modern period devise a practice of reading once they affirm the axiom that the 'real' is constructed.
 Dolan offers an unusually lucid and crisp tour of the social stakes involved in reading strategies and evidentiary standards."—Wendy Wall, Northwestern University

 In the motley ranks of seventeenth-century print, one often comes upon the title True Relation.
 Purportedly true relations describe monsters, miracles, disasters, crimes, trials, and apparitions.
 They also convey discoveries achieved through exploration or experiment.
 Contemporaries relied on such accounts for access to information even as they distrusted them; scholars today share both their dependency and their doubt.
 What we take as evidence, Frances E. Dolan argues, often raises more questions than it answers.
 Although historians have tracked dramatic changes in evidentiary standards and practices in the period, these changes did not solve the problem of how to interpret true relations or ease the reliance on them.
 The burden remains on readers.